conan-io/docs/reference/commands/graph/build_order.rst

 Firstly, we can see the `zlib` package, as `libpng` depends on it.
-The output is sorted by recipes by default; however, we might prefer to see it sorted by configurations instead.
+The output is sorted by recipes as we passed with the `--order-by` argument; however, we might prefer to see it sorted by configurations instead.
+For that purpouse use the `--order-by` argument with value `configuration`.
-For that purpouse use the `--order-by` argument (that takes the value `recipe` by default).
-Please, note that the `--order-by` argument will be mandatory in upcoming releases as the absence of it will be deprecated.

 .. code-block:: text